10 drawbacks about London that are actually good things

 3. Huge city… that means you’re close to many universities

-Imperial College London, University College London, Kingston University and more!
+Imperial College London, University College London, Kingston University and more.
 There are lots of universities in London - very different ones as well.
 Getting into your ideal university is, without doubt, one of the biggest aims as a student.
-As well as the teaching quality of a university, the style is also a huge factor in that decision.
+As well as the teaching quality of a university, the style is a huge factor in your decision.
 In London, it’s easy to take a look at the different universities.
 Also, they sometimes join together for events and if you live there, you’re in the perfect place to experience them.

 4. Retail competition… means you can get a bargain